 If you are planning to bring your kids to Dubai, be sure to read this post for the Ultimate List of Cool Kids Activities in Dubai.

 Famous for?
 Clear waters, the best beaches and diving, Fujairah Fort and the oldest mosque in the Emirate.
 It also the farthest and the most remote from all the Emirates.

 Distance from Dubai?
 170Km, roughly at 2-hour scenic drive if you are lucky with the traffic leaving Dubai.

 Reason to Visit?
-Fujairah is a famous weekend getaway for the expats living in Dubai that want to enjoy the best beaches in the Emirates.
-Unfortunately, the best beaches are owned by the big resorts and you will have to pay to use them.
+Fujairah is a popular weekend getaway for the expats living in Dubai that want to enjoy the best beaches in the Emirates.
+Unfortunately, the best beaches are owned by the big resorts, and you will have to pay to use them.

 Ra’s al Khaymah.